Skip to Content

 Average

-There are four managers listed on the fund: Nicholas D’Eramo, Oliver Furby, Michael Loeffler, Alex Hamilton.
-The team is well equipped, with an average of 11 years of portfolio management experience.
-Together, they manage a total of eight strategies, with a Silver asset-weighted average Morningstar Medalist Rating, demonstrating their potential to deliver positive alpha relative to the category median in aggregate.
+There are four managers listed on the fund: Alex Hamilton, Oliver Furby, Nicholas D’Eramo, Michael Loeffler.
+Experience on the team is abundant, with 12 years of average portfolio management experience.
+Together, they manage a total of eight strategies, with a Silver asset-weighted algorithmically-assigned average Morningstar Medalist Rating, indicating the potential to deliver positive alpha relative to the category median in aggregate.

 Note: This People Pillar rating is indirectly assigned by an analyst.
 Morningstar analysts evaluate the People Pillar for passive products at the brand level and may also differentiate by asset class.
 There is at least one other passive strategy at the firm that is covered by a Morningstar analyst, so the People Pillar rating of the fund is inherited from the rating that the Morningstar analyst assigned to investment vehicles under the same brand name.